Stratham-Newfields Veterinary Hospital

 Q. Will my pet receive IV fluids during anesthesia?

-A. Every form of anesthesia tends to lower blood pressure and that can be harmful to the body and organ function.
-IV fluids help to maintain blood pressure.
+A. Every form of anesthesia tends to lower blood pressure which can be harmful to the body and organ function.
+IV fluids help to maintain proper blood pressure.
 At SNVH, your pet will receive IV fluids using a specialized fluid pump that allows us to deliver precise amounts and change the rate as needed.

 Picture